thenativeweb/vagrant-node/README.md

 If the output is

-> Hi <username>!
+> Hi &lt;username&gt;!
 You've successfully authenticated, but GitHub does not provide shell access.

 everything is fine.
 If not, please consider the documentation for SSH.